 God made a promise to Abraham, Isaac and Jacob that their descendants would inherit a land given to them by God himself.
-And before Jacob died, the children of Israel found themselves living in Egypt.
+But before Jacob died, the children of Israel found themselves living far away from that land in Egypt.

 But before Joshua could lead the people into the land flowing with milk and honey, an intimidating river had to be crossed – the flood stage Jordan River to be exact.
 But by the grace of God the people safely crossed the river; and by faith they received a land that they had only heard of through a promise that had been made so long ago.